Putin says Russia could embrace US concept of pre-emptive strike - ExBulletin

 John Erath, senior policy director at the Center for Arms Control and Nonproliferation, also viewed Putin’s statement as another attempt to increase the nuclear threat.

-He’s not quite saying they were going to launch nuclear weapons, but he wants the dialogue in the United States and Europe to be, The longer this war goes on, the greater the threat of nuclear weapons could be, Erath said .
+He’s not quite saying that they were going to launch nuclear weapons, but he wants the dialogue in the United States and Europe to be, The longer this war goes on, the greater the threat of nuclear weapons could be, ”said Erath.

 Putin was asked at a Kremlin conference on Wednesday whether Russia could commit to forgoing a first strike and replied that such a commitment could prevent Russia from exploiting its nuclear arsenal even if it comes under nuclear attack. .